mitsuoyg/task-manager/README.md

 TODO:

-- Inconsistent date between modal and board
+- Fix Add task position
-- Cannot cancel column creation
+- On click new task, focus on title
-- Drag and Drop does not work
+- Responsive
-- Creating a new task has the previous values of another task
+- border color edit is not showing the current color